coreinfrastructure/best-practices-badge/doc/other.md

     This was inspired by the
     <a href="https://projects.ow2.org/bin/view/ow2/OMM">OW2 Open-source Maturity Model</a>,
     in particular RDMP-1 and STK-1.

+*   <a name="roles_responsibilities"></a>
+    The project MUST clearly define and publicly document the key roles in the project and their responsibilities, including any tasks those roles must perform.
+It MUST be clear who has which role(s), though this might not be documented in the same way.
+    <sup>[<a href="#roles_responsibilities">roles_responsibilities</a>]</sup>

+    *Details*: The documentation for
+    <a href="#governance">governance</a> and roles and responsibilities
+    may be in one place.

+    Rationale: Much knowledge about the project roles builds up over the years, and is not sufficiently passed down to new people.
+    Documenting the roles can help recruit, train, and mentor new project members.
+Projects may choose document the roles and responsibilities in one place, and identify who has the roles separately, so that the project doesn't need to update the role information when people change roles.
+    The goal is to make underlying assumptions clear.

 *   <a name="documentation_design"></a>The project MUST include documentation of its high-level design (aka architecture), that is, documentation that